 Yaron Zilberman - "Incitement"

-Yaron Zilberman talks about his latest narrative film, "Incitement," winner of the 2019 Ophir Award for Best Picture.
-His narrative follows the events that led to the assassination of Prime Minister Yitzhak Rabin, as seen through the eyes of the killer, Yigal Amir.
-With a great performance by Yehuda Nahari Halevi.
+Yaron Zilberman discusses his latest narrative film, "Incitement," which won the 2019 Ophir Award for Best Picture.
+This compelling narrative explores the events leading up to the assassination of Prime Minister Yitzhak Rabin, as viewed through the perspective of the assassin, Yigal Amir.
+The film features an outstanding performance by Yehuda Nahari Halevi.

 Eran Riklis - "Spider in the Web"